 - The second is the need for trusted learning spaces where we can discuss our own challenges and successes and learn from one another’s experiences.

-Learning together in cohorts is at the core of how we run our longer-form trainings, which is why we limit participation in multi-week courses to a maximum of 22 participants.
+As a graduate of CEF, you will have experienced how this works in the CSCCE virtual classroom – with a combination of pre-work, small group discussions, the use of various supplementary tools to aid collaboration and learning – and plenty of structured reflection.
+Learning together in cohorts is at the core of how we run our longer-form trainings, which is why we limit participation in multi-week courses to a maximum of 25 participants.

 How do I know if this significant time commitment will be worth it?

 Committing to anything is very much a personal decision, and only you can decide whether this learning program is right for you at this moment in time.
 The program will require a substantial time commitment, however we take great care to ensure that the material we cover is highly practical and directly transferable to your community work, so you can expect to see immediate value from your participation.

 To help you make your decision, each course page will detail requirements for completion and careful estimations of weekly lesson/homework time (note these are currently in an initial phase and will be updated by September).
 We recommend that you allocate a half day a week (approximately 4 hours) for the weeks in which you are taking a course – this includes the time you will spend in class.

 Another way to decide whether this is right for you is to take a look at what other learners have said about their time with us.